LPN to BSN Track

-If you are a licensed practical (vocational) nurse with an associate degree in nursing and want to complete a baccalaureate degree in nursing and become eligible for licensure as a registered nurse, we invite you to explore the North Dakota State University (NDSU) nursing program.
+If you are a licensed practical (vocational) nurse with a diploma, certificate or an associate degree in nursing and want to complete a baccalaureate degree in nursing and become eligible for licensure as a registered nurse, we invite you to explore the North Dakota State University (NDSU) nursing program.
 We offer a curricular pathway tailored for the working LPN.

 NDSU nursing program provides an opportunity for nurses to earn a bachelor's degree primarily on-line.
 The sequence of nursing courses is six semesters (including summers) in length.
 The program currently only starts once a year (spring semester).
 The program requires occasional time on campus as well as time in the clinical setting which is primarily during the summer sessions.
 Clinical experiences are completed in the Fargo/Moorhead community.
 The length of the clinical experience varies but is primarily in the summer.